LukStup7996/Flipper/README.md

 # Flipper
-Project at the University of Applied Sciences Technikum Wien Academy - Created bei Gergö JELES and Lukas STUPPACHER
+Project at the University of Applied Sciences Technikum Wien Academy